Fool the MachineTrick neural network classifiers

 Artificial Neural Networks (ANNs) are certainly a wondrous achievement.
 They solve classification and other learning tasks with great accuracy.
 However, they are not flawless and might misclassify certain inputs.
 No problem, some error is expected.
-But what if you could give it two inputs that are virtually the same, and get different outputs?
-Worse, what if one is correctly classified and the other manipulated so that it is classified as anything you want?
+But what if you could give it two inputs that are virtually identical, but you get different outputs?
+Worse, what if one is correctly classified but the other has been manipulated so that it is classified as anything you want?
 Could these adversarial examples be the bane of neural networks?

-That is just the content of one PicoCTF challenge we came across recently.
-There is an application whose sole purpose is for the user to upload an image, and it will do the classification and let you know the results.
-Our task is to take the image of the dog, which is correctly classified as a Malinois, which it is, and manipulate it so that it is classified as a tree frog.
-However, for your image to be a proper adversarial example, it must be perceptually indistinguishable from the original, i.e., it must still look like the same dog to a human:
+That is what happened with one PicoCTF challenge we came across recently.
+There is an application whose sole purpose is to accept a user-uploaded image, classify it, and let you know the results.
+Our task was to take the image of a dog, correctly classified as a Malinois, and manipulate it so that it is classified as a tree frog.
+However, for your image to be a proper adversarial example, it must be perceptually indistinguishable from the original, in other words, it must still look like the same previously-classified dog to a human.

 The applications are potentially endless.
 You could: